Awards

 Thesis and Dissertation Awards

 The Thesis and Dissertation Awards are given each year in coordination with the Conference of Southern Graduate Schools and the Council of Graduate Schools.
 Each year, Colleges are asked to submit nominations for their best master’s thesis and doctoral dissertation to the Graduate School for review by the Thesis and Dissertation Award Committee.
 Faculty are invited to serve on this committee.
 The disciplines considered for the award change each year on a rotating basis.
 Nominations are typically requested during Fall semester each year and are submitted by the Associate Deans of each College.
-For 2025, the deadline is January 15th, 2025.
-Questions can be directed to Kathleen Cox (coxka@ecu.edu).
+The next round of nominations is due January 15, 2026.

 3 Minute Thesis Awards